Zaro-dev/The-Old-Fashioned/README.md

 ## User Stories
 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
+- **CompaniesInfo** - As a user I want to see more details about company
+- **Bottles** - As a user I want to see all products
+- **events add** - As a user I want to see add more bottles to the list
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **events search** - As a user I want to filter in the whole bottle pages to find the bottle i do want
+- **events filter** - As a user I want to see products in a price range
+- **events edit/remove** - As a user I want to edit/remove any bottle
-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **events add/remove review** - As a user I want to add/removes reviews, to bring my experience to other users

 ## Client Routes
 ## React Router Routes (React App)